Annals of the Empire

 Annals of the Empire (Annales de l’Empire) is a history of Germany written by the French philosopher and author Voltaire at the request of Princess Luise Dorothea of Saxe-Meiningen in 1753.
 The first volume appeared in December 1753 and the second in March 1754.

 It is largely compiled from previous work by German historians: Voltaire described his role as like an architect, assembling a building from individual pieces of masonry.

-Quotation

-The Annals are the source of Voltaire's much-quoted statement about the Holy Roman Empire:

-This agglomeration which was called, and which still calls itself the Holy Roman Empire is in no respect either holy, Roman or an empire.